exercism/docs/building/tracks/syllabus/README.md

 Our experience has taught us that the most pragmatic way to develop a syllabus is to grow the concept tree organically, starting with the simplest concepts.
 We don't have to get everything right up front, but it's really useful to not think too far ahead.

-We start with concepts that are easy.
+We start with the track's easiest concepts.

 Some things are easy because they are inherently simple.
 Other things are not all that simple, but feel easy because they are familiar.